 Seniors are especially vulnerable to scam artists and there are many fraudsters who operate under the guise of Medicare as a result.
 Here are some tips from your elder law attorney in New Jersey to help identify scams and keep seniors safe.

 - New cards: One of the most common Medicare scams is an identity theft scam that involves fake employees contacting seniors by phone, email or in person and informing them that Medicare is issuing new cards.
 Seniors then hand over details including Medicare numbers, birth dates and even financial account numbers to get their new card.
 To avoid this scam, remember that Medicare employees won’t contact you through unsolicited calls, emails or visits, and that they will never ask for identifying information unless you have contacted them directly.
+For enhanced cyber protection, an IT specialist company like Network Security Group in Fairfield NJ can recommend an anti-virus software that will also work to block users that illicit cyber scams.

 - Free offers: These scams start off with an unsolicited phone call or email offering a free medical check-up or free medical supplies and may even know details of your medical condition.
 They will invite the person to another location where they will ask for personal identification information and even credit card information that will be used to commit fraud.
 The best course of action is to ignore offers that seem too good to be true, never give out personal identification or credit card information, and stick with healthcare providers you know and trust.